OfficialProtonDev/YT_Upload_Bot/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Community Based
 We are a community based nonprofit.
 We are always open to pull requests on any of our repos.
-You will always be given credit for all of you work.
+You will always be given credit for all of your work.
 Depending on what you contribute, we will give you any revenue earned on your contributions 💰💰💰!

 **We are always looking for new Volunteers to join our Champions!
 If you have any ideas for videos or programs, let us know!**